peo5/Adiante-Medical-API/README.md

 docker-compose up prod
 ```

-Note that it may take some time to get everything ready =P
+Note that it may take some time to get everything ready 😛

 ## Documention

-To access the API swagger documentation visit http://localhost:3000/docs
+Once everything is up and running, visit the API swagger documentation on http://localhost:3000/docs